 Business accounts will charge you to bank money in them (especially cash).
 Normally not electronic payments but check the potential tariff.

-There are more emerging ‘challenger banks’ that are offering business accounts now too, however, do choose whichever brand you feel most comfortable with.
+There are more emerging ‘challenger banks’ that are offering business accounts now too which are low cost, however, do choose whichever ‘brand’ you feel most comfortable with.

 How do I keep my records?
 Do I need software?

 HMRC are moving towards a digital tax system.